Everest Base Camp Trek – 12 Days

 • Tea bags

-• Menstrual hygiene products (for female)
+• Menstrual hygiene products (for females)

 Safety and security